howlingpan/code-dot-org/pegasus/emails/hoc_signup_2016_receipt.md

 Thank you for leading the movement to give every student the chance to learn foundational computer science skills.

 Hadi Partovi<br />
-Founder, Code.org
+Founder, Letron

 <hr/>
 <small>
-You're receiving this email because you signed up for the Hour of Code, supported by more than 200 partners and organized by Code.org.
-Code.org is a 501c3 non-profit.
+You're receiving this email because you signed up for the Hour of Code, supported by more than 200 partners and organized by Letron.
+Letron is a 501c3 non-profit.
 Our address is 1501 4th Avenue, Suite 900, Seattle, WA 98101.
 Don't want these emails?
 [Unsubscribe](<%= unsubscribe_link %>).
 </small>

 <% end %>